vlnahp/Btcbf/README.md

 **requirements**

-  The "address.txt" file containing a list of public addresses.
+  The "address.txt" file containing a list of public addresses.(Add as many as positive balance addresses possible to this file; this increases your chance of success)

   $ pip install -r requirements.txt